 Difficult to search for and select procedures

-If a surgical dictionary has outdated or missing terms, the clinical workflow to document procedures quickly becomes inefficient and frustrating for providers.
-But when well-maintained, this tool can be intuitive and aid clinical documentation workflows, not hurt them.
+If a surgical dictionary has outdated or missing terms, the clinical workflows used to document procedures quickly becomes both inefficient and frustrating for providers.
+But when well-maintained, this tool can be intuitive and streamline EHR workflows, not hurt them.

 Poorly maintained or absent CPT codes

-Correct CPT® codes are key to securing prior authorization – which is critical to ensuring a procedure is approved by the patient’s insurance.
-Without the correct codes, insurance providers may deny surgical claims for being submitted with insufficient information.
-This can result in billing departments needing to track down surgeons in order to get the complete clinical documentation needed to map to administrative codes.
+Accurate CPT® codes are key to securing prior authorization, which is critical to ensuring a procedure is approved by the patient’s insurance.
+Without the correct codes, insurance providers may deny surgical claims based on insufficient information.
+This can result in billing departments spending time to track down surgeons for more information.
 In a worst-case scenario, problems with prior authorization can even prevent a surgery from happening completely.

 “Close enough” scheduling

-Without granular clinical terms, a surgery that may require four hours to perform may be documented with a “close enough” code that only blocks off the operating room for two hours.
-This error can quickly compound when you consider the hundreds of surgeons that perform thousands of cases each year.
+Without granular clinical terms, a surgery requiring four hours to perform may be documented with a “close enough” code that only blocks off the operating room for two hours.
+This error can quickly compound when you consider the hundreds of surgeons performing thousands of cases every year.
 An updated surgical dictionary is critical to making block time work – don’t settle for “good enough” or “close enough”.

 Preference card management